meddle0x53/trof_partial/PITCHME.md

 ```
 I'm an ex physicist.
-In classical physics and ignoring quantum effects two objects in the real world
+In classical physics and ignoring quantum effects,
+two objects in the real world cannot exist
-cannot exist in the same place at the same time.
+in the same place at the same time.
 ```

 #HSLIDE